SanariaM/Graph-Coloring-Project/README.md

 # Parallel Graph Coloring Using MPI (C + MPI)

-This repository contains two MPI-based parallel graph-coloring implementations and a reproducible benchmark workflow that produces **separate computation and communication timing** (per professor feedback) and generates graphs for each dataset.
+This repository contains two MPI-based parallel graph-coloring implementations and a reproducible benchmark workflow that produces **separate computation and communication timing** and generates graphs for each dataset.

 ## What’s included